ChatKBQA: A Generate-then-Retrieve Framework for Knowledge Base Question Answering with Fine-tuned Large Language Models: Experiments

 \subsection{Analysis of Efficiency of Retrieval in Retrieval Phase (RQ5)}

 To embody the Generate-then-Retrieve method improving the efficiency of retrieval, we compare entity retrieval (ER) and retrieval (RR) after logical form generation (AG-R) with traditional retrieval from natural language questions (NL-R).
 We define the efficiency of retrieval as the average similarity ranging [0,1] between the text to be retrieved and the set of retrieved answers, which is scored by different retrieval models.
-Note that BM25 needs to be scored and then mapped to the similarity range of [0,1] by the mapping function.
+Note that the BM25 score needs to be mapped to the similarity range of [0,1].

-As Figure~\ref{d} shows, all three retrieval methods SimCSE~\citep{SimCSE}, Contriever~\citep{Contriever}, and BM25~\citep{BM25} consider AG-R to be more efficient than NL-R for both ER and RR, with the gap being more pronounced for RR.
-This is due to the fact that NL-R still needs to determine the location of the entities or relations.
+\textbf{Efficiency gains in both ER \& RR. } As Figure~\ref{d} shows, all three retrieval methods SimCSE~\citep{SimCSE}, Contriever~\citep{Contriever}, and BM25~\citep{BM25} consider AG-R to be more efficient than NL-R for both ER and RR.
+This is due to NL-R still needs to determine the boundaries of the entities or relations.
 However, this step has been completed in AG-R after LLM generates the logical forms.

-Moreover, the generated logical form has fewer kinds of relations than entities in general, and the logical form is generally predicted directly and accurately, whereas, in natural language problems, the relations are generally represented implicitly, which makes the situation completely different in terms of the efficiency of AG-R over NL-R on RR, which reinforces the benefits of the Generate-then-Retreive approach.
+\textbf{RR has more efficiency gains than ER. } Moreover, although the generated logical form has fewer kinds of relations than entities in general, the relations generally exist implicitly in natural language questions.
+Thus, relations are more difficult to determine the boundaries than entities in natural language questions, and the generation of logical forms with the help of fine-tuned LLMs can help us to better determine the boundaries of relations, resulting in a more significant improvement in the efficiency of RR over ER.